The psychology of storytelling is fascinating.

-But stories aren’t just for the young.
+Stories aren’t just for the young.
 As Allyn notes:

 Story connects us all.
 Children, adults, all of us everywhere can use the magic of story to find aspects of ourselves in others, and of others in ourselves.
 Story reminds us that connectedness to the world does not always mean some have more and some have less, but that we all have stories and that is what brings us together.

 In 2008, Jeremy Hsu wrote an article for Scientific American entitled The Secrets of Storytelling: Why We Love a Good Yarn.
 In it, he examined the work of psychologists and neuroscientists who are studying the human penchant for storytelling.
-What they are discovering is fascinating, but it boils down to this: People are wired to enjoy stories.

 Here are some key quotes that I took away from Hsu’s article:

 - However narrative is defined, people know it when they feel it.
 Whether fiction or nonfiction, a narrative engages its audience through psychological realism—recognizable emotions and believable interactions among characters.

-- [T]he best stories … captivate their audience, whose emotions can be inextricably tied to those of the story’s characters.
+- The best stories captivate their audience, whose emotions can be inextricably tied to those of the story’s characters.
 Such immersion is a state psychologists call “narrative transport”.

-- A 2007 study … found that a test audience responded more positively to advertisements in narrative form as compared with straightforward ads that encouraged viewers to think about the arguments for a product.
-Similarly … labeling information as “fact” increased critical analysis, whereas labeling information as “fiction” had the opposite effect.
+- A 2007 study found that a test audience responded more positively to advertisements in narrative form as compared with straightforward ads that encouraged viewers to think about the arguments for a product.
+Similarly labeling information as “fact” increased critical analysis, whereas labeling information as “fiction” had the opposite effect.
 Studies such as these suggest people accept ideas more readily when their minds are in story mode as opposed to when they are in an analytical mind-set.